csci338/fall2025/pages/_assignments/lab02.md

 If you did it correctly, git is now ignoring your `*.class` file.

 ### 8. Write some code in Python
+First, check if python is installed:

+#### Windows
+If you're using WSL, python is probably installed.
+Open a WSL terminal and type:<br> `python --version` or `py --version` or `python3 --version`.<br> If any of those commands returns a 3.x python version, then you're good to go.
+Otherwise, you will need to install a new version: <a href="https://www.python.org/downloads/" target="_blank">https://www.python.org/downloads/</a>

+#### Mac
+If you're on a Mac, check if a 3.x version of python is installed.
+Open a terminal and type:<br> `python --version` or `python3 --version`.<br> If these commands aren't recognized, or if they show an older version of python, you will need to install a new version: <a href="https://www.python.org/downloads/" target="_blank">https://www.python.org/downloads/</a>

+#### Write some code
 1. Inside of your `lab02` folder, create another text file called `contains_pair.py`
 1. Within the `contains_pair.py` file, implement one of the "contains pair" solutions we discussed in class (ideally the fastest one).
 Here's a stub to help you: